Professor of Biology

-Professor Morton's research focuses on two main aspects of the evolution of plastid DNA.
+One area of Professor Morton's research focuses on two main aspects of genome evolution, with an emphasis on plant plastid genomes.

 His second major line of research involves an investigation of the nucleotide substitution dynamics of plastid DNA.
 Professor Morton and his research team are studying the ways in which rate heterogeneity among sites is affected by variation in context, or the composition of nucleotides flanking those sites.

 Another area of research examines the chemosensory receptor superfamily in the tobacco hornworm (Manduca sexta).
 We have identified several dozen putative olfactory and gustatory receptor genes in the newly sequenced genome and inferred function based on sequence similarity to other insect chemosensory proteins.
 We are now utilizing the CRISPR-Cas9 genome editing tool to generate knock-out mutants for these genes in order to better characterize their function.